PhaseCode: Fast and Efficient Compressive Phase Retrieval based on Sparse-Graph-Codes: PhaseCode Algorithm

-In this example, we have $9$ measurements in total comprising $3$ sets of $3$ each.
-Each set of $3$ measurements corresponds to a single row of $H$.
-The measurements are as follows.

-Now we describe how to mimic the genie explained in Section \ref{sec:ed} using appropriate ratio tests and trigonometry based on these extra measurements.
-From the first set of $3$ measurements, one can conclude that it is a singleton with high probability by observing $y_{11} = y_{12}$.
-But how can the decoder determine the location index of the singleton ball, as well as that of the other non-zero components?
-The ratio test $\frac{y_{13}}{y_{11}} = 1 = \cos(0)$ reveals that the non-zero component corresponding to the first set of measurements belongs to column $1$.
-Note that if the non-zero component had belonged to column $2$, the ratio test would have given $\cos(\om)$ as the output.
-When $|x_1|$ is recovered, without loss of generality, its phase can be set to $0$.
-Similarly, from the second set of measurements, singleton $|x_2|$ can be recovered by the second set of measurements.

-It remains to find the relative angle between $x_1$ and $x_2$.
-Note that the decoder knows the measurement matrix, and so far it knows that $x_1$ and $x_2$ are non-zero components of $x$.
-Further, having access to the last set of 3 measurements which consist of $x_1$, $x_2$, and $x_5$, it can mimic the genie described earlier to resolve the angle between $x_1$ and $x_2$.
-It does so by using a guess-and-check strategy of guessing that the last set of measurements involve only two non-zero balls, namely $x_1$ and $x_2$, and using $y_{31}$ to find the relative angle of $x_1$ and $x_2$, $\alpha$, up to a plus-minus sign uncertainty using the cosine law:

-See Figure \ref{fig:cosine} as an illustration.
-The correctness of the guess can be checked using the extra measurement $y_{32}$ which can also be used to resolve the sign ambiguity of $\alpha$ if the guess is correct. \end{example}
+\end{example} Matrix $\mat{H}$ is constructed using a carefully chosen random bipartite graph model with $n$ left nodes and $m$ right nodes.
+Each left node refers to a component of $x$, and each right node refers to a set of 4 measurements.
+There are $K$ active left nodes corresponding to the $K$ non-zero components of $x$.
+The bipartite graph is constructed as follows. $H_{ij} = 1$ if and only if left node $j$ is connected to right node $i$, and $H_{ij} = 0$ otherwise.

-While we provide the details of how to design matrix $G$ in Section \ref{sec:measurement}, for completeness of the algorithm description, we state the precise expression for $G$ without further explanation.
-Let $\om ' = \frac{2 \pi L}{n}$ be a random phase between $0$ and $2 \pi$, i.e. the discrete random variable $L$ is uniformly distributed between $0$ and $n-1$.
-We design $G \in \mathbb C^{4 \times n}$ to be
+While we provide the details of how to design matrix $\mat{T}$ in Section \ref{sec:measurement}, for completeness of the description, we state it precisely here deferring explanation to Section \ref{sec:measurement}.
+Let $\om '$ be a uniformly random phase between $0$ and $2 \pi$.
+We design $\mat{T} \in \mathbb C^{4 \times n}$ to be

-Matrix $H$ is constructed using a carefully chosen ``balls-and-bin'' model, where as mentioned, the balls refer to the non-zero values of $x$, and the bins refer to the measurements.
-Thus, each column of $H$ denotes a ball and each row of $H$ denote a bin.
-Matrix $H$ is designed to ensure that each ball goes to exactly $d$ bins uniformly at random.
-Thus, $H_{ij} = 1$ if and only if ball $j$ is in bin $i$, and $H_{ij} = 0$ otherwise.
-Formally, we construct the ensemble of $d$-left regular degree bipartite graphs $\mathcal{C}^n(d,M)$, using a balls-and-bins model as follows.
-We construct a bipartite graph of $n$ left nodes and $M$ right nodes.
-When a ball goes to a bin, we construct an undirected edge between the corresponding left and right nodes in the bipartite graph.